 Staff are kept informed about Safeguarding procedures by an annual safeguarding briefing, and by feedback at Staff Meetings and through training input from the Safeguarding Children's Partnership & SCIE teams.
 Weaver Trust use a company called 'Safeguarding in Schools' to keep up to date with all changes in safeguarding legislation and procedures.
 All staff are aware of possible indicators for different forms of abuse and neglect.
 This is also referred to as part of the Safeguarding Briefing for all new staff, volunteers and students.
-Staff are signposted to relevant, up-to-date Safeguarding & Child Protection documents which contain detailed information about these issues.
+Staff are signposted to relevant, up-todate Safeguarding & Child Protection documents which contain detailed information about these issues.

-The Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead will attend the multi-agency 1-day "Working Together" Level 3 course in Safeguarding provided by Cheshire West & Chester's Safeguarding Children Partnership and then the half day Child protection and SMART planning workshop.
+The Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead will attend the multi-agency 1-day "Working Together" Level 3 course in Safeguarding provided either the Local Authority, or a recognised organisation.
 This training is supplemented by attending a half day refresher course, every 2 years, unless the Designated or Deputy Designated Safeguarding Lead feels they require a repeat of the full 1-day course.

-Staff attending additional courses in areas such as Child Exploitation, Neglect and Domestic Abuse are also supported.
+Staff attending additional courses in areas such as Child Exploitation, Neglect and Domestic Abuse is also supported.